eltus/eltus-website/README.md

 **5.** And enter.

-Now this will open a command prompt window.
+Now, this will open a command prompt window.

 **6.** Copy the command on top of the warning.